orthanc-mirrors/orthanc-book/Sphinx/source/faq/log.rst

 * Provided that you have left the ``DeidentifyLogs`` configuration to its ``true`` default value, Orthanc logs will not contain any sensitive patient information.

+* Starting from Orthanc 1.12.2, Orthanc is logging the thread name in the logs.
+If you need to revert back to the previous format, add the ``--logs-no-thread`` command line option at startup.